- 95% response rate

 Countries I’ve Visited

-Algeria, Argentina, Austria, Bolivia, Cambodia, Canada, Chile, China, Colombia, Czech Republic, Ecuador, Egypt, France, Germany, Greece, Hungary, Indonesia, Italy, Japan, Laos, Malaysia, Mexico, Peru, Philippines, Portugal, Singapore, South Korea, Spain, Switzerland, Taiwan, Thailand, Tunisia, Turkey, United Arab Emirates, United States, Vatican City State, Viet Nam
+Algeria, Argentina, Austria, Bolivia, Cambodia, Canada, Chile, China, Colombia, Czech Republic, Ecuador, Egypt, France, Germany, Greece, Hong Kong, Hungary, Indonesia, Iran, Italy, Japan, Kenya, Laos, Malaysia, Mexico, Peru, Philippines, Poland, Portugal, Singapore, South Africa, South Korea, Spain, Switzerland, Taiwan, Tanzania, Thailand, Tunisia, Turkey, United Arab Emirates, United States, Vatican City State, Viet Nam

 Countries I’ve Lived In